psu13/mutable-hakyll/posts/measurement.md

 Instead, the particle enters the device and we see a universe where only one particle leaves and the device tells us a single definitive answer: either $|x_+\rangle$ or
 $|x_-\rangle$.
-That is, using our notation above, the time evolution must look like this:
+That is, using our notation above, the real world time evolution always look like this:

 $$
 {1 \over \sqrt{2}} (|x_+\rangle + |x_-\rangle)|m_0\rangle \quad \xrightarrow{\hspace 20pt} \quad